2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 1. **Build a top-notch global Site Reliability Engineering Team**.
 First and foremost, the infrastructure that we manage must be reliable and scalable.
 If you ask communities to do their work in the cloud, they must be confident that it will be stable and highly available.
 If you wish to serve a global community, then you must build systems management capacity on a global level.
 This means investing heavily in our asynchronous coordination and communication processes, and building team skills in the modern cloud infrastructure stack and dev-ops practices.
 2. **Build centralized cloud deployment infrastructure for community-first services**.
 We need the ability to centrally manage infrastructure that is delivered in a community-specific manner to many different communities of practice.
 This will allow us to achieve economies of scale in managing and running the infrastructure, while allowing communities to have agency over their tools to customize them for their needs.
 To do this we'll need to use open source tools and cloud services that are designed for flexibility and modularity, create out-of-the-box infrastructure that gets communities 80% of the way there, and gives them the power to define the last 20% in a way that is sustainable for both them and our team.
-3. **Define two or three scientific workflows to focus on and integrate the right tools and services into a distribution for each**.
+3. **Define two or three scientific workflows to focus on, and integrate the right tools and services into a distribution for each**.
 We must identify a few scientific workflows to focus on, as well as the infrastructure stack that will be most-useful to the communities that require these workflows.
 We must integrate this infrastructure into a distribution that any community could pick up, but that has enough flexibility for each to solve their "last-mile problem" with customizations.
 4. **Define a support and guidance model for community-first services**.
 Our support and guidance similarly needs to be generic enough to be scalable to many kinds of communities, but with the ability for communities to make their own customizations and have agency over their training and content.
 In this way we can be a centralized resource that communities can use to grow their own practice of cloud-native workflows.
 5. **Identify a collaborative service delivery model that doesn't create too much overhead**.
 We believe that community-centric infrastructure should be transparent and participatory, and provide agency to communities in shaping their service.
 On the other hand, we wish to serve many different communities, and thus we must minimize the amount of labor associated with serving any particular community.
-As a result we must build a collaborative model of roles and expectations around our services that balances participation from communities against our ability to act quickly to ensure the best service possible.
+As a result we must build a collaborative model of roles and expectations around our services that balances participation from community representatives against our ability to act quickly to ensure the best service possible.
 6. **Identify a cost-recovery model that is globally accessible and scalable**.
 We wish to serve a large and global collection of communities with our services, and so we must identify a way to recover our costs such that we are not restricted to serving only the wealthiest communities in the world, and such that "cost vs. resources generated" gives us the flexibility to grow to serve a large global community.
 7. **Create an upstream-first culture**.
 If we wish to leverage open source tools in our work, we need to build team expertise in interacting with open source communities, deploying their technology in our services, and making improvements to our service by upstream contributions to open source tools.
 8. **Create an organizational culture that embodies the values we want to support**.
 In order to build a better, more collaborative, more inclusive network of communities of practice, we need to embody the principles we wish to help grow in other communities.
 This will help us build trust with organizations that are inherently skeptical of "outsourcing" responsibilities to other organizations, and will make us more effective advocates for the same kinds of practices in other communities.